raspberrypilearning/clone-wars/en/step_5.md

 [[[generic-scratch-add-variable]]]

-You'll know you've done this correctly when you can see that the variable has the name of the sprite next to it, like this:
+When you've done this correctly, the variable has the name of the sprite next to it, like this:

 ![screenshot](images/invaders-var-test.png)